-- Medication record build and maintenance within the Electronic Health Records (HER) and various automation systems. - Computerized Prescriber Order Entry (CPOE) for electronic medication ordering integrated with EHRs and pharmacy information systems. - Clinical decision support tools that bring best practice information and guidelines to clinicians at the time it is needed and rules-based systems for monitoring, evaluating, responding, and reconciling medication-related events and information. - Pharmacy information systems that allow electronic validation of medication orders in real time, provide the data flows needed to update both the medication administration record (MAR) and order-driven medication dispensing systems, and support such operational activities as supply chain management and revenue compliance. - Automated dispensing cabinets and robotics integrated and/or interfaced with pharmacy information systems. - Integrated medication administration management systems that enable bar code medication administration and use of "smart" infusion pumps. - Integrated medication surveillance applications for medication incident and adverse event reporting. - Reporting and analytics with healthcare data.
+- Computerized Prescriber Order Entry (CPOE) for electronic medication ordering integrated with Electronic Health Records (EHRs) and pharmacy information systems. - Clinical decision support tools that bring best practice information and guidelines to clinicians at the time it is needed and rules-based systems for monitoring, evaluating, responding, and reconciling medication-related events and information. - Pharmacy information systems that allow electronic validation of medication orders in real time, provide the data flows needed to update both the medication administration record (MAR) and order-driven medication dispensing systems, and support such operational activities as supply chain management and revenue compliance. - Automated dispensing cabinets and robotics integrated and/or interfaced with pharmacy information systems. - Integrated medication administration management systems that enable bar code medication administration and use of "smart" infusion pumps. - Integrated medication surveillance applications for medication incident and adverse event reporting.